vansjyo/Blog-Django/README.md

 # Blog-Django
-a simple blog build using django
+A simple dynamic blog build using django